-- The SRS front airbags have been inflated. - The front part of the vehicle (shaded in the illustration) was involved in an accident that was not severe enough to cause the SRS front airbags to inflate. - The pad part of the steering wheel or front passenger airbag cover (shaded in the illustration) is scratched, cracked, or otherwise damaged.
+- The SRS airbags have been inflated. - The front part of the vehicle (shaded in the illustration) was involved in an accident that did not cause the SRS airbags to inflate. - The pad part of the steering wheel or front passenger airbag cover (shaded in the illustration) is scratched, cracked, or otherwise damaged.